Health Care Benefits After Separating from the Military

 Active Duty Retirees:

-Here are a podcast and lengthy article on Active Duty Retirement Benefits, including health care benefits and many other benefits.
+Here is a podcast and a lengthy article on Active Duty Retirement Benefits, including health care benefits and many other benefits.

 Guard / Reserve Retirees:

 Members of the Reserve Corps who retire are eligible to receive the same retirement benefits as their active duty counterparts once they reach age 60.
-Prior to that, they are not eligible to receive Tricare Prime or Select.
-However, they are eligible for Tricare Retired Reserve, which is very similar to Tricare Reserve Select, except the veteran is required to pay the entire cost of the premiums; there are no subsidies from the government.
+Prior to that, they are not eligible to receive TRICARE Prime or Select.
+However, they are eligible for TRICARE Retired Reserve, which is very similar to TRICARE Reserve Select, except that the veteran must pay the full cost of premiums; there are no government subsidies.
 This can be fairly expensive compared to what they may be used to, but it is comparable to many non-subsidized health care plans.

 Many retired members of the Guard or Reserves under age 60 also work a civilian job.
 This may give the veteran access to an affordable employer-sponsored health care plan.
 Beyond that, veterans may be eligible for health care from the Department of Veterans Affairs, they may purchase their own health insurance through the Affordable Care Act exchanges or through a private health insurance plan, or they may be eligible for health insurance through Medicaid, which is a state-run program that offers health care coverage for low-income individuals.
 We cover all of these options later in this guide.

-Here is a full Guard and Reserve Retirement Benefits Guide which explains several of these options, and many more benefits, in more detail.
+Here is a full Guard and Reserve Retirement Benefits Guide that explains several of these options, along with many other benefits, in more detail.

 Military Retiree Dental Care

-Note: Guard and Reserve retirees are eligible for military retiree dental care at age 60, the same as Tricare for health insurance.
+Note: Guard and Reserve retirees are eligible for military retiree dental care at age 60, the same age as TRICARE eligibility.

 Guard and Reserve Health Care Options